-Protection of companies within vital sectors
+Protection of companies within vital sectors, active in sensitive technology or operating a business campus

 The Netherlands currently has sectoral investment screenings for the electricity, gas and telecom sectors.
+A regime for the defence sector is also being developed.

-On 30 June 2021, a legislative proposal introducing investment screening on the grounds of national security in the Netherlands was submitted to the House of Representatives.
-The proposal introduces an ex ante and ex post screening mechanism for investment activities related to vital providers or companies active in sensitive technology in the Netherlands.
-Although the regime is not yet effective, parties to a potential transaction should already account for the potential (including retroactive) effects of the regime.
+On 17 May 2022, a legislative proposal introducing investment screening on the grounds of national security in the Netherlands (Dutch National Security Screening Regime) was adopted by the Senate.
+The law is expected to enter into force at the beginning of 2023.
+Although the regime is not yet effective, parties to a potential transaction should already account for the potential and retroactive effects of the regime.